lexik/LexikCurrencyBundle/README.md

 ##### Twig filters

-The bundle provide 3 filter to convert and format a value:
+The bundle provide 3 filters to convert and format a value:
 * `currency_convert`: convert a value.
 * `currency_format`: format a value according to the current locale.
 * `currency_modify`: convert and format a value.